Frequently Asked questions

 If your gearbox is grinding going into gear, difficult to select gear OR baulking you from going into gear, please do these checks:

-- OK still on flat ground with only the park brake on, start your car in neutral, put foot on the clutch, and select 1st gear and DON’T RELEASE THE CLUTCH and see if the vehicle moves forward slightly?
+- OK still on flat ground, with handbrake off & foot off brake – start your car in neutral, lift revs up then foot on clutch pedal, and without releasing the clutch, put into 1st gear but DON’T RELEASE THE CLUTCH and see if the vehicle moves forward slightly?
 Do the same for reverse.
-If it moves ever so slightly whilst your clutch pedal is flat to the floor that means your clutch is not disengaging but instead continuing to drive the synchro which will burn your synchros out – this is known as CLUTCH DRAG.
+If it starts to drive whilst your clutch pedal is flat to the floor that means your clutch is not disengaging but instead continuing to drive the synchro – this is known as CLUTCH DRAG.
+This is absolutely NOT a gearbox problem but rather a clutch problem.
+A clutch should be 100% disengaged when foot is flat to the floor – do not let anyone tell you this is okay because its the biggest synchro killer.
 You will need to check your clutch pedal adjustment, and most likely need a new clutch & hydraulics.
 CLUTCH DRAG destroys synchros so address your clutch problem immediately – we have seen synchros burn out under 1,000kms from clutch drag!
+If you have fitted a new clutch, then replace hydraulics and adjust the pedal so take off is approx 2″ from floor.
+If take off is at the top of pedal then your clutch is no good.

 My gearbox has a whirring or knocking sound in neutral but goes away when I put my foot on the clutch: